What are Current Assets?

 Together, current and non-current assets form the assets side of the balance sheet, meaning they represent the total value of all the resources that a company owns.

-Non-current assets, or long-term assets, cannot reasonably be expected to be converted into cash within one year.
+Non-current assets, or “long-term assets”, cannot reasonably be expected to be converted into cash within one year.
 Long-term assets are comprised of fixed assets, such as the company’s land, factories, and buildings, as well as long-term investments and intangible assets such as goodwill.

 One important rule to note when accounting for long-term assets is that they appear on the balance sheet at their market value on the date of purchase.

-Thus, unless deemed to be impaired, their reflected value will remain unchanged on the balance sheet even if the current market value is different from the initial purchase value.
+Thus, unless deemed to be impaired, the long-term asset’s recorded value remains unchanged on the balance sheet even if the current market value is different from the initial purchase value.

-If the company has enough liquid assets (i.e. current assets that can be quickly converted to cash without losing too much value) to cover its current liabilities, then it is considered liquid (and at less risk of default).
+- Liquid: If the company has enough liquid assets that can be quickly converted to cash without losing too much value to cover its current liabilities, then the company is considered liquid (and at less risk of default).

-Investors can gain a number of insights into a company’s financial strength and future prospects by analyzing current assets, and investors often use various ratios to assess the value of a company’s current assets, including:
+Investors can gain a number of insights into a company’s financial strength and future prospects by analyzing its near-term, liquid assets.

 - Current Ratio = Current Assets / Current Liabilities